 Hours: Sunday-Thursday 11am-10pm, Friday & Saturday 11am-10:30pm, Closed Mondays

 The legend of Fast Eddie’s Bon Air is most definitely intriguing.
 In 1921, Anheuser Busch sought to open a tavern close to the river town of Alton, Illinois.
 Ten years after Bon-Air’s opening, it was forced to close its doors as new laws came into play that did not allow breweries to own drinking establishments.
 Later, a father-son duo owned and operated Bon-Air for more than 50 years.
 Then in 1981, Eddie Sholar (aka Fast Eddie) purchased the Bon-Air and within twenty years it quadrupled in size and became a popular weekend spot featuring live music and a small menu with items that haven’t changed prices since they were added nearly 20 years ago.
 Stop in for yourself to see what Fast Eddie’s is all about!

 Hours: Monday-Thursday 1pm-1am, Friday-Sunday 11am-2am

-Whether you’re looking for the perfect weekend getaway from St. Louis or for a place to experience tranquility, adventure, or history, the meeting of the great rivers has something to offer for everyone.
+Whether you’re looking for the perfect romantic getaways in Illinois or a weekend getaway from St. Louis or for a place to experience tranquility, adventure, or history, the meeting of the great rivers has something to offer for everyone.